framos-gemini/giapi-glue/README.md

 # History
 The first version of the giapi-glue dates from October 24, 2008.
 It was written by AN (Arturo Nunez).
 During these years it has been maintained mainly by Carlos Quiroz, Ignacio Arriagada and Fran.
-Ramos. .
+Ramos.
-Migration to std=c++20/14 made by Pedro Arce.
+Migration to std=c++14 made by Pedro Arce (internship).